Mungert69/FreeNetworkMonitorBlog/content/posts/AIPoweredPenetrationTestingUsingMetasploitToSecureYourNetwork.md

 Metasploit offers various modules for different kinds of tests, such as exploit modules, auxiliary modules, and post-exploitation modules.
 Depending on your objectives, you'll need to specify which module to use.
 For example, if you're looking to discover vulnerabilities in a web application, you might choose an auxiliary scanner module.

-### Step 3: Engage the Free Network Monitor Assistant
+### Step 3: Engage the Quantum Ready Monitor Assistant

-Once you've determined your target and selected the appropriate Metasploit module, it's time to utilize the Free Network Monitor Assistant.
+Once you've determined your target and selected the appropriate Metasploit module, it's time to utilize the Quantum Ready Monitor Assistant.
 The assistant can seamlessly engage the Metasploit framework.
 Here’s how to do it:

 - **User:** "Run a TCP port scan on example.com using Metasploit."